 The impacts and merits of livestock grazing in arid and semi-arid western ranges has been much reviewed and debated from various perspectives (Fleischner 1994, Vavra et al. 1994, Belsky et al. 1999, Donahue 1999, Jones 2000, Curtin 2002).
-One key consideration, sometimes overlooked in the discussions (Knight 2002), is that native shrub-steppe vegetation in the Columbia Basin, characterized by an understory of bunchgrasses and a biotic crust, reflects a recent evolutionary history without large numbers of large herbivores (Mack and Thompson 1982, Daubenmire 1970).
-Though rare episodes of severe damage by jackrabbits, rodents, and grasshoppers may have occurred, and bison, elk and bighorn sheep were at least seasonally or locally present, grazing by large ungulates seems to have played little part in the evolution of shrub-steppe organisms in Washington prior to the arrival of early settlers.
-In a worldwide review of the effect of grazing by large herbivores, Milchunas and Lauenroth (1993) concluded that an evolutionary history that included grazers in the local environment is the most important factor in determining negative impacts of grazing on an ecosystem.
+One key consideration, sometimes overlooked in the discussions (Knight 2002), is that native shrubsteppe vegetation in the Columbia Basin, characterized by an understory of bunchgrasses and a biotic crust, reflects a recent evolutionary history without large numbers of large herbivores (Mack and Thompson 1982, Daubenmire 1970).
+Though rare episodes of severe damage by jackrabbits, rodents, and grasshoppers may have occurred, and bison, elk and bighorn sheep were at least seasonally or locally present, grazing by large ungulates seems to have played little part in the evolution of shrubsteppe organisms in Washington prior to the arrival of early settlers.
+In a worldwide review of the effects of grazing by large herbivores, Milchunas and Lauenroth (1993) concluded that an evolutionary history that included grazers in the local environment is the most important factor in determining negative impacts of grazing on an ecosystem.
 This suggests that the impact of livestock grazing in the Columbia Basin would be different than in other regions.

-Given a recent evolutionary history that lacked heavy grazers (Mack and Thompson 1982), it is uncertain whether light to moderate grazing by livestock is compatible with ecosystem processes in the shrub-steppe of the Columbia Basin.
-In their review, Miller et al. (1994) concluded based on the limited data, that light to moderate grazing can be compatible with a return to good condition if the site has not been pushed into a degraded steady state by past grazing.
-The recovery of native grasses and shrubs from past overgrazing will not occur, however, where more than light grazing by livestock and wildlife (>30-35% use) continues (Holechek et al. 1999).
+Crawford et al. (2004) concluded that light or moderate livestock grazing in mid to late summer, fall, or winter is generally compatible with maintenance of perennial grasses and forbs in sagebrush habitat.
+In an earlier review, Miller et al. (1994) concluded based on the limited data, that light to moderate grazing can be compatible with a return to good condition if the site has not been pushed into a degraded steady state by past overgrazing.
+The recovery of native grasses and shrubs from past overgrazing may not occur, however, where more than light grazing by livestock and wildlife (>30-35% use) continues (Holechek et al. 1999).
 Range management plans often consider 50% use of forage as moderate stocking.
 Moderate grazing "allows the palatable species to maintain themselves but usually does not permit them to improve in herbage producing ability."
-In a review, Holechek et al. (1999) concluded that research consistently shows that moderate grazing involves about 35-45% use of forage, whereas light grazing averaged 32%.
+In a review, Holechek et al. (1999) concluded that research consistently shows that moderate grazing involves about 35-45% use of forage, whereas light grazing averaged 32%, though they lacked data from intermountain sagebrush communities.
 A more recent paper, advises that "a 25% harvest coefficient is a sound idea for most western rangelands" (Galt et al. 2000).
 Pedersen et al. (2003) reported that simulations suggest that a 50% utilization of available forage by sheep combined with a moderate fire regime (5% of the spring area burned every 25 years) would lead to sage-grouse extirpation.
+Higher utilization rates (>35%) may be compatible with vegetation recovery if grazing occurs in the early spring, but ceases while there is still sufficient soil moisture for the grass to recover and set seed (E. Bracken, pers. comm.).
+However, this may not be compatible with the need for residual grass >7" desired in sage-grouse nesting areas.
+Crawford et al. (2004) cautioned that management should not be based on utilization guidelines and that vegetation monitoring is critical to sound management.